BRST symmetry and fictitious parameters: The BRST symmetry in QED and the fictitious parameters

 Note that in this gauge choice we have a fictitious interaction between the ghosts and the gauge field.
-Utilizing the Stueckelberg-Feynman phenomenology the t'Hooft-Veltman gauge has as implications the vertex ghost-ghost-photon, triple and quartic interaction of photons in terms of the dummy parameter g.
-Usually QED in this gauge is called pre-QCD due to phenomenological similarity of photon{$\rightarrow$}gluon vertices.
-Well, imposing that the transition amplitude does not depend on g we conclude that
+Utilizing the Stueckelberg-Feynman phenomenology, the t'Hooft-Veltman gauge has as implications the vertex ghost-ghost-photon, triple and quartic interaction of photons in terms of the dummy parameter g.
+QED in this gauge is usually called pre-QCD due to phenomenological similarity of photon{$\rightarrow$}gluon vertices\footnote{QED in t'Hooft-Veltman gauge choice is a fantasmagoric QCD because we know that in QED we can take out the ghosts but in QCD not.
+There is, in some sense, a ficticious mimic between QED and QCD in this gauge.}.